 Terrain and the Geography of Transaction Costs

-The physical contours of the land create the most fundamental economic constraint: the cost of moving people, goods, and ideas.
-Flat, open plains allow for the efficient construction of roads, railways, and power grids, dramatically lowering the cost of transportation and enabling economies of scale in agriculture and manufacturing.
-In contrast, mountainous, heavily forested, or waterlogged terrains impose high infrastructure costs.
-Building a single mile of road in the Rocky Mountains, for example, can cost four to five times more than on the Great Plains.
-These high initial costs deter private investment and require substantial public subsidy, placing rural communities in rugged landscapes at a structural disadvantage before any economic activity even begins.
+In stark contrast, mountainous, heavily forested, or waterlogged terrains impose significantly higher infrastructure costs.
+For example, constructing a mile of road in the Rocky Mountains can cost four to five times more than building the same stretch on the Great Plains.
+These elevated expenses deter private investment and necessitate substantial public subsidies, placing rural communities in rugged landscapes at a structural disadvantage even before economic activity commences.

 Natural Resource Endowments and the Wealth of Landscapes